FREQUENTLY ASKED QUESTIONS

 I love kids and have many years of experience working with them.
 I'd love to work with your child as long as they are at least 5 years old.
-I will communicate progress/setbacks with parents of children 5 through 12 years old.
-If you are inquiring about therapy for a child that is 13 years or older, please know that their sessions, unlike the sessions of a younger child, will be confidential only to them.
-I will only communicate with parents if the teenager is a risk to self/others, but beyond that, there will be no discussion of our sessions.
-The truth is, teenagers are likely going to talk about you as the parent, and if they wanted you to know what they thought, they would tell you.
+I'll communicate progress/setbacks with parents of children 5 through 12 years old.
+If you are inquiring about therapy for a child that is 13 years or older, please know that their sessions, unlike the sessions of a younger child, will be confidential to them.
+I'll only communicate with parents if the teenager is a risk to self/others.
 Parents must be very clear of this confidentiality before putting their teenager into treatment.
 Please note: I do not work with kids/teens who engage in self-harming behavior, those who express suicidal ideation frequently, or any child (or parent) with an open DCFS case.

 What are your rates?